XipingZhang/Xiping-Zhang/Academic/index.md

 </h2>

 <p>
 All lectures will be host virtually online.
-For Zoom links and passcodes please contact the organizes
+For Zoom links and passcodes please contact the organizers
 </p>